JanaCZek/aoc2025/README.md

 ### Day 4
 - Python and `pytest`
-- Implement task from day 3 and then day 4
+- Implement task from day 4 and then day 3

+**Practice**
+- TDD and learning Python

+**Lessons learned**
+- Github Copilot is amazing at moving forward fast

 ### Day 5
 - C and custom simple test runner